 - Serve on its own or over cilantro cauliflower rice (see recipe below).
 Garnish with chopped cilantro and a few chopped cashews, if using.

-- 1 small head of cauliflower (I used orange!)
+- 1 small head of cauliflower (I used an orange one)

 - Sea salt to taste